 "κτάομαι" ≈ "get, obtain, acquire".

-Can one have
+Can one have "many" "acquisitions" without being "rich"?

-"many" "possessions" without being "
+Can one have "many" "possessions" without being "rich"?

-10. Matthew 10:8-9 Pursuing discussion
+13. Matthew 10:8-9 Pursuing discussion

 Matthew 10:8 Heal the sick, cleanse the lepers, raise the dead, cast out devils: freely ye have received, freely give. [kjv]